-Keeping an active agenda in music education research, Dr. Baumgartner routinely presents at state, national, and international conferences, including recent presentations at the National Music Research and Teacher Education Conference (NAfME) in Atlanta, the European Association for Music in Schools (EAS) Conference in Nicosia, Cyprus, and the World Conference on Music Education (ISME), Glasgow, UK.
+Keeping an active agenda in music education research, Dr. Baumgartner routinely presents at state, national, and international conferences.
 His research interests include music student teaching, instrumental music methods and rehearsal techniques, community music, and music teacher mentoring.
-Dr. Baumgartner is published in Journal of Research in Music Education, Update: Applications of Research in Music Education, Journal of Music Teacher Education, Visions of Research in Music Education, Music Educators Journal, and various state music journals.
-His upcoming book chapter on music student teaching will appear in the Oxford Handbook of Preservice Music Teacher Education in the United States (Oxford University Press).
+Dr. Baumgartner is published in Journal of Research in Music Education, Update: Applications of Research in Music Education, Journal of Music Teacher Education, International Journal of Music Education, Missouri Journal of Research in Music Education, Visions of Research in Music Education, Music Educators Journal, and various state music journals.
+His book chapter on music student teaching appears in the Oxford Handbook of Preservice Music Teacher Education in the United States (Oxford University Press, 2020).

 Dr. Baumgartner serves on the Journal of Music Teacher Education Editorial Review Committee and co-facilitates SMTE’s Supporting Beginning Music Teachers ASPA (Area of Strategic Planning and Action) — a workgroup designed to develop plans of action for aiding beginning music educators across the US.
 In Oklahoma, he serves as the OkMEA Mentorship Co-Chair, where he has designed and initiated a statewide music mentoring program and Beginning Teacher Workshop.
 Dr. Baumgartner serves on the NAfME Professional Development Committee, and is a member of the Oklahoma Music Educators Association, National Association for Music Education, International Society for Music Education, Society for Music Teacher Education, Pi Kappa Lambda, Tau Beta Sigma, and Phi Mu Alpha Sinfonia.